williamw520/zigjr/README.md

     return cat.weight;
 }
 ```
-Check [hello.zig](examples/hello.zig) for a complete example.
+Check out [hello.zig](examples/hello.zig) for a complete example.
 See the example on how to obtain the `std.Io.Reader` based `stdin` and `std.Io.Writer` based `stdout`.

-Sample request and response messages.
+Here are some sample request and response JSON messages for testing.
 ```
 Request:  {"jsonrpc": "2.0", "method": "hello", "id": 1}
 Response: {"jsonrpc": "2.0", "result": "Hello world", "id": 1}